yvon/iRacingReplayControl/README.md

 ## HOW TO INSTALL

-- Download the zip file
+- Download the zip file from the release page: https://github.com/yvon/iRacingReplayControl/releases
 - Extract it to any folder, like your "Documents"

 ## HOW TO USE